polsys/ennemi/docs/potential-issues.md

 [[0.28671063]]
 ```

-This demonstrates that you should make all variables symmetric before running
+This demonstrates that you should make all variables symmetric,
+here by taking logarithms and rescaling,
-the estimation.
+before running the estimation.
 The rescaling is done by default (disabled by setting `preprocess=False`).
 Entropy is not transformation-invariant, and therefore this guidance
 does not apply to `estimate_entropy()`.